 The yogurt cultures that ferment milk to form yogurt are the bacterial species Streptococcus thermophilus and Lactobacillus delbrueckii subsp. bulgaricus.
 Other microbes may also be involved in the manufacture of fermented milks – such as the probiotic* bacteria Bifidobacterium and Lactobacillus strains – to provide extra health benefits.

 Although these bacteria in yogurt may not survive for long in the gut, they help to balance the gut microbiota and may contribute to our good health, say the authors.

 However, the community of bacteria that normally live in our intestine – the gut microbiota – usually resists colonisation of the gut by bacteria introduced from outside the body.

 Simply reaching the colon is a perilous journey for the yogurt bacteria.
 After ingestion, the intrepid travellers must run a gauntlet through the hostile environment of the gastro-intestinal system.
 Even the mouth is a dangerous place, as saliva contains enzymes with anti-microbial effects.
-The next hurdle is the acidic conditions of the stomach and its digestive enzymes, designed to kill off unwanted intruders.
+The next hurdle is the acidic conditions of the stomach and its digestive enzymes.
 Then there are the bile salts in the small intestine – another threat for bacterial travellers.

 Yet despite all these hurdles, a good proportion of the yogurt bacteria do survive and make it to the colon where they interact with the resident bacteria.